 When can my child start school?

 When you sign up with Toad Hall your child's place and sessions are secured until 31st August of the year that they are due to start school.
 Children start in the Reception Year at school from the September following their fourth birthday.
 A school year runs from September to the following August.
 Essex County Council's policy is that children start start school in the year that they are due to start (the September following their fourth birthday).
-If you require a place at Toad Hall after this date (of when your child is due to start school in the September following their fourth birthday) you will need to check that we have places available, please see the dates below of when school starts, when your place ends at Toad Hall and the date you can apply for a school place.
+If you require a place at Toad Hall after this date you will need to check that we have places available, please see the dates below of when school starts, when your place ends at Toad Hall and the date you can apply for a school place.
 Again, if you defer your child's school place you will need to check that we have space available for them to stay up to an extra year.

 Important dates for starting school: